fdazen/fda-documentation/accounting.md

 ![](23.png]({{site.baseurl}}/images/23.png)

-- All is left to do is enable the gateway on both/either the Frontdesk area and/or your booking engine.
-If the gateway is enabled on Frontdesk, you will be able to charge cards directly from the folios; making it active on the booking engine will enable automatic card charges when someone makes a booking on your website:
+- All is left to do is enable the gateway on both/either the Frontdesk area and/or your Booking Engine.
+If the gateway is enabled on Frontdesk, you will be able to charge cards directly from the folios; making it active on the booking engine will enable automatic card charges when a guest finalizes a booking on your website:

 ![](22.png]({{site.baseurl}}/images/22.png)

+Remember to set up how you want to collect payments on your Booking Engine by setting up rules in section _OBOE_.

+##**Credit Card Purge**

+As a security measure, Frontdesk Anywhere enables you to erase the details of your guests’ credit card stored in your account on a regular basis.